RubyFalcon/rock-paper-scissors/README.md

 # rock-paper-scissors
-A simple js app using console commands to play rock paper scissors
+A simple js app to play rock paper scissors using html css and js